-Use new technologies to address misinformation.
+Use new technologies to address rumors.

-Evolving technologies can both assist and inhibit the process of addressing misinformation.
-The full impact of new technologies on the spread of misinformation is still unknown, but there are tools that can be used to enhance engagement and reach.
+Evolving technologies can both assist and inhibit the process of addressing rumors.
+The full impact of new technologies on the spread of rumors is still unknown, but there are tools that can be used to enhance engagement and reach.
 Using large language models (LLMs) and artificial intelligence (AI) technologies, like ChatGPT, may be useful to create tools like audience personas3 (see Appendix B: Audience Persona Characterization Tool) that can assist in modeling demographic information of the target audience and help inform strategies for engagement.
 These personas can serve as useful guides when crafting communication plans and specific messages or graphic materials.
-LLMs can help with social listening15 and to generate sample messages,16 which you can then feed through systematic checklists or align with practices recommended in this playbook for quality assurance (see Appendix E: Developing Messages Using LLMs).
+LLMs can help with social listening and generating sample messages, which you can then feed through systematic checklists or align with practices recommended in this playbook for quality assurance (see Appendix E: Developing Messages Using LLMs).
 If you are short on time, you can adapt existing health communication resources and effective assets from other reputable organizations.

-Step 2.7: Even if you can't act, address misinformation in other ways
+Step 2.7: Even if you can't act, address rumors in other ways

-Often, resources are stretched too thin to prioritize addressing misinformation, and it is difficult or not productive to respond to every rumor.
-However, if you want to support actions to address misinformation in other ways, you can:
+Often, resources are stretched too thin to prioritize addressing rumors, and it is difficult or not productive to respond to every rumor.
+However, if you want to support actions to address rumors in other ways, you can:

 - □ Leverage strategic partnerships.
-Continue to coordinate, build relationships, and work creatively with internal and external partners, like the Association of State and Territorial Health Officials (ASTHO), state and county agencies, and community organizations, that can address misinformation as part of their work. □ Amplify (trusted) influential voices.
-Help local or national influencers to amplify anti-misinformation messages that other trusted organizations or individuals share.
-Let partners know how they can reduce misinformation in times of crisis, such as by creating resource repositories.
-ASTHO: COVID-19 Public Health Communications Resource Hub □ Attend community outreach events.
-Show up at community events and be available to your community as a resource for addressing rumors in a more casual - □ Track potential consequences of not taking action.
+Continue to coordinate, build relationships, and work creatively with internal and external partners, like the Association of State and Territorial Health Officials (ASTHO), state and county agencies, and community organizations, that can address rumors as part of their work. - Amplify (trusted) influential voices.
+Help local or national influencers to amplify anti-rumor messages that other trusted organizations or individuals share.
+Let partners know how they can reduce rumors in times of crisis, such as by creating resource repositories.

+ASTHO: COVID-19 Public Health Communications Resource Hub

+- Attend community outreach events.
+Show up at community events and be available to your community as a resource for addressing rumors in a more casual setting.
+Appendix A: Checklist to Build Trust, Improve Public Health Communication, and Anticipate Rumors During Public Health Emergencies includes some approaches for being present in communities. - □ Track potential consequences of not taking action.
 Without intervention, viral rumors may continue to spread and might result in tangible, negative impacts on community health.
 Watch for these negative impacts by using social listening tools and asking community partners to report them.
 Sometimes, negative impacts warrant reevaluation of the need to respond.
 You can track emerging scientific evidence, results from public polls, comments and interactions on social media platforms, and news reports that draw on public opinion.